snailcoinpow/snailcoin/doc/scashx-protocol-spec.md

 ## 6 Transactions

-The ScashX node software makes a number of changes to the default behaviour of the Bitcoin node software.
-These changes impact transaction propagation across the ScashX network.
+The Snailcoin node software makes a number of changes to the default behaviour of the Bitcoin node software.
+These changes impact transaction propagation across the Snailcoin network.

 ### 6.1 Replace-by-fee

-The ScashX node software disables replace-by-fee (RBF).
+The Snailcoin node software disables replace-by-fee (RBF).

 The mempool returns to first-seen-rule behaviour and rejects conflicting transactions.